guillermooo/sublime-undocs/source/extensibility/packages.rst

 (such as ``.sublime-settings`` files) or other files to store package-related data.
 Usually, you will find them in the *User* package.
-If you want to remove all traces of a package you need to find and remove these files manually.
+If you want to remove all traces of a package, you need to find and remove these files manually.

 .. warning::